KHN190/Posara/README.md

 posara run carts/vis/acid.abe
 ```

-## Why not P5js / L5
+## Why Not All Others

-Make your own game console and synthesizers (with visuals)!
+At some time I felt them insufficient or too restricted.
+Now with Posara you can make your own game console and synthesizers with visuals.
+It is lean designed on the first day.

 > Same capability, better language.
 Hardware control, different taste.